wallacebrf/Synology-to-TrueNAS/README.md

 gpuTemperature, gpuName, gpuFanSpeed, gpu_bus_id, vbios_version, driver_version, pcie_link_gen_max, utilization_gpu, utilization_memory, memory_total, memory_free, memory_used, gpu_serial, pstate encoder_stats_sessionCount, encoder_stats_averageFps, encoder_stats_averageLatency, temperature_memory, power_draw, power_limit, clocks_current_graphics, clocks_current_sm, clocks_current_memory, clocks_current_video

-I have the script configured to run every 60 seconds, and each execution, it will collect data 4x times so i am collecting data every 15 seconds.
+I have the script configured to run every 60 seconds, and each execution, it will collect data 4x times so I am collecting data every 15 seconds.

 This script does need to have a working PHP web site to allow for the configuration of the script.
 As of 5/11/2025, I have not yet written the PHP web page code for this script.